nicovank/pickmycsconference.city/README.md

 ```

 There's a [Prettier VS Code extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).
-If you use it, add this to your preferences:
+If you use it with auto-formatting on, add this to your preferences:

 ```json
 {